Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Halo rings come in a variety of styles, from classic to vintage.
 Here are the most popular types of halos along with examples of each.

 A classic halo ring has a single loop of diamonds around the center stone.
-This white gold halo ring works best for Cushion, Radiant, and Emerald Cut diamonds, while this plain shank halo is ideal for Round Cut diamonds.
+This white gold halo ring from James Allen works best for Cushion, Radiant, and Emerald Cut diamonds, while this plain shank halo from Blue Nile is ideal for Round Cut diamonds.

 These rings feature colored gemstones in the halo, instead of diamonds.
-This white gold ring is a beautiful example of a sapphire and diamond double halo.
+This white gold ring on Blue Nile is a beautiful example of a sapphire and diamond double halo.

-With hidden halos, the loop of diamonds sits below the center diamond, such as in this petite pavé crown diamond engagement ring.
+With hidden halos, the loop of diamonds sits below the center diamond, such as in this petite pavé crown diamond engagement ring from Blue Nile.

 Halo engagement ring examples: